ItsK1tty/w1tchdocs/docs/source/reference.rst

 .. code-block:: lua
    :linenos:

-   v3CurrentCoords = self.get_coords()
+   v3CurrentCoords = player.get_coords()
-   v3CoordsInfront = self.get_coords_infront(10)
+   v3CoordsInfront = player.get_coords_infront(10)
-   rage.gameplay.shoot_single_bullet_between_coords(v3CurrentCoords.x, v3CurrentCoords.y, v3CurrentCoords.z, v3CoordsInfront.x, v3CoordsInfront.y, v3CoordsInfront.z, 1000, true, rage.gameplay.get_hash_key("WEAPON_SAWNOFFSHOTGUN"), self.get_ped(), true, true, 50.0) -- shoot a bullet from player coords to 10 meters in front of them with a damage of 1000, with pinpoint accuracy, using the shotgun, the bullet owner is the player, the bullet is audible and invisible, and the bullet speed is 50.0
+   rage.gameplay.shoot_single_bullet_between_coords(v3CurrentCoords.x, v3CurrentCoords.y, v3CurrentCoords.z, v3CoordsInfront.x, v3CoordsInfront.y, v3CoordsInfront.z, 1000, true, rage.gameplay.get_hash_key("WEAPON_SAWNOFFSHOTGUN"), player.get_ped(), true, true, 50.0) -- shoot a bullet from player coords to 10 meters in front of them with a damage of 1000, with pinpoint accuracy, using the shotgun, the bullet owner is the player, the bullet is audible and invisible, and the bullet speed is 50.0

 update_onscreen_keyboard()